MBAkinlabi/my-app/NOTES.md

-# Lists & State
+# Updating State Immutably
-- We removed Persons in this lecture.
+- A better way of updating state.
-- But it still has a flaw, which we're going to correct in the next lecture.
+- In the last lecture I made a mistake of duplicating the person import.
+You must have seen that.